This post contains affiliate links. Please read our disclosure.

 4. Close Your Eyes

-At this point you’re going to shut your eyes for several minutes and imagine the phone call that is several minutes away.
+At this point, you’re going to shut your eyes for several minutes and imagine the phone call that is several minutes away.
 Your goal is to calm yourself down and assure your mind that you are capable of this conversation.
-If you like, you may even wish to make it a sort of mini meditation session in that you will close your eyes and imagine.
+If you like, you may even wish to make it a sort of mini meditation session in which you close your eyes and imagine.
 So close your eyes and tell yourself how wonderful things will go in a few minutes as soon as you start talking.
-In selling, closing your eyes and imagining is a must for any successful salesman.
-It is often said that a salesman must close his eyes and imagine what the customer wants in order to make the sale.
+In selling, closing your eyes and imagining is a must for any successful salesperson.
+It is often said that a salesperson must close his eyes and imagine what the customer wants in order to make the sale.
 This advice might seem like common sense, but it can be hard to do when you are nervous or skeptical.
 Closing your eyes and imagining how great it will feel to buy something can help take the intimidation out of sales situations.
-Salesmen often worry about everything from their product to the customer.
+Salespeople often worry about everything from their product to the customer.
 However, closing your eyes and imagining success can help shift your focus and move you closer to achieving your goals.
 It can also provide you with the willpower to start.
 The power of visualization has been proven by world-renowned experts to help improve performance in many areas of life, from athletics to business.
 In fact, Malcolm Gladwell even wrote an article on the power of conviction backed by years of research.
 Making use of visualization techniques can be one key factor that separates amateur salespeople from those who are true professionals.

 5. Smile

 Smiling can help salespeople increase their success rate.
 It makes them more likable and induces trust, both of which are key elements in building a successful customer relationship.
 Employees who smile when they talk to customers are perceived as being friendlier, putting the customer at ease and making it easier for him or her to buy what you’re selling.
-And studies have shown that happy customers spend an average of 27% more on a product or service than unhappy ones.
+Studies have shown that happy customers spend an average of 27% more on a product or service than unhappy ones.
 Smiling on the phone is the secret to having a positive attitude and thriving in sales.
-When you adopt a smiley face as your default mode of expression, it triggers the release of oxytocin, which is associated with warmth and trust.
+When you adopt a smile as your default mode of expression, it triggers the release of oxytocin, which is associated with warmth and trust.
 It also encourages cooperation because people seem more likely to help someone they like.
 In other words, when you put out positive vibes, good things will happen—including more sales!
-Smiling can take you a long way in your efforts to be a consummate phone salesman.
+Smiling can take you a long way in your efforts to be a consummate phone salesperson.
 You could do this during the conversation, and you’ll be surprised how noticeable it is for the other person on the other end.
 Smiling releases endorphins, the pleasure chemicals.
 Doing this will help to motivate you.
-Smile as a way to pick up your mood, though this is best before the conversation, as excessive smiling during the car can potentially turn off your client.
+Smile as a way to pick up your mood, though this is best before the conversation, as excessive smiling during the call can potentially turn off your client.

 6. Use Humor (If Appropriate)